new womens watches 2025 piaget

 The best new watches for women in 2025

-Of course, this being a Swiss watch fair in the country’s historic epicentre of watchmaking, we’re not talking about low effort quartz movements jazzed up with a few diamonds (although there are plenty of high jewellery pieces below if you’re really just here for the sparkle).
+When it comes to fine Swiss watchmaking for women, we’re no longer talking about low effort quartz movements jazzed up with a few diamonds (although there are plenty of high jewellery pieces below if you’re really just here for the sparkle).
 While the serious complications still tend to go to the boys (whose new crop of stellar timepiece you can see here), with women expected to make up around 45 per cent of the global market for mechanical watches by 2030, representing an estimated spend of around $23 billion, few and far between are the watchmakers not taking female-centric timepieces seriously.

 So, whether your style is better suited to the masculine energy of the increasing number of unisex watches on offer, or you’re looking for a gorgeous cocktail watch cast in precious metals and set with plenty of bling (or one of each), here are the best new watches for women in 2025.